How valid are complementary and alternative medical tests and treatments for cancer?

 Thanks for taking the time to read my question,

-Many people with cancer turn to complementary, or alternative, therapies in conjunction with traditional medicine.
+Many people with cancer turn to complementary and alternative medicine (CAM), therapies in conjunction with traditional medicine.
 Although some complementary treatments, such as supplementation, have been shown to have some effect, the mechanisms through which they work have not been completely understood.
 As a result, most medical professionals recommend that complementary and alternative medicine techniques should not replace conventional medicine techniques for diagnosing and treating cancer.
 Neither alternative medicine nor complementary medicine is subject to the strict testing/clinical trials used in approving conventional medicine.
 Organizations such as the American Cancer Society and Breastcancer.org acknowledge that complementary medicine can help improve the quality of life in cancer patients, but do not endorse its use for primary medical treatment or diagnosis.

 Complementary and alternative techniques include acupuncture, herbal medicine, massage, support groups, and yoga.
 Some patients feel that these therapies help them relieve stress, maintain a positive attitude, and minimize the side effects of treatment.
-For more on the use of complementary and alternative therapies, check out the National Institute for Health (NIH) National Center for Complementary and Alternative Medicine and The Richard and Hinda Rosenthal Center for Complementary and Alternative Medicine.
+For more on the use of complementary and alternative therapies, check out the National Institute for Health (NIH) National Center for Complementary and Alternative Medicine.

-Through this stressful time, it is important to speak with your mom about her choices, and share with her the information you receive.
-That being said, it is important that you recognize that your mom has the final call in this decision.
+Through this stressful time, consider speaking with your mom about her choices, and share with her the information you receive.
+That being said, it's also good to recognize that your mom has the final call in this decision.
 While you can share with her your concerns and the information you've found, the choice to pursue biomedical or alternative treatments, or no treatments at all, is hers.
 With cancer, particularly when you are not the patient, it is often most difficult to understand that you — despite your best efforts — cannot control the situation, nor its outcome; you can only control how you respond.
 Remember, it is okay to feel frustrated and confused during this tough time, but don't forget to share your unconditional love and support as well.